Maximum residue levels for trifloxystrobin

 Recommended Actions

-Suppliers of affected products should review their current use of trifloxystrobin and assess whether any changes will be needed to existing good agricultural practices (GAP), or start looking for alternative solutions in anticipation of these MRL changes.
+Suppliers of affected products should review their current use of trifloxystrobin and assess whether any changes will be needed to existing good agricultural practices (GAP), or start looking for alternative solutions.

 Background